speedment/speedment-doc/pages/crud.md

 " %}

 {% include important.html content= "
-The `persist()` operation will return an entity that is updated with auto-generated keys from the database (if any).
+The `persist()` operation will return an entity that is updated with auto-generated keys from the database (if any) nut not default and trigger calculated column values.
 Remember that you have to query the database to make sure that you have the latest version of your entity that was stored in the database.
 " %}

+### Persist Field Handling
+Beginning from Speedment version 3.1.5, changes to an entity made via its setters will be tracked using a set of modification flags.
+These modifiaction flags are subsequently used by the persister to determine which fields shall be conveyed to the database using a corresponding SQL `INSERT` statement.
+Flagged fields are sent to the database where as their un-flagged counterparts are not.
+This scheme allows default column values in the database to be honored properly.
+This means, for example, that if a `null` value is to be inserted in the database, the corresponding setter must be invoked with a `null` argument, or else the field will not be flagged for `INSERT` inclusion.

+If a primary key field is changed, all modification flags are implicitly set because in that case, it is equivalent that the entity (representing the new primary key(s)) are all derived from the same entity (representing the old primary key(s)).

 ## Read with Stream